rust-unofficial/too-many-lists/src/README.md

 Although actually that's a lie.
 In writing this I encountered *way* more compiler errors than I show.
-In particular, in the later chapters I won't be showing a lot of the random "I typed (read: copy-pasted) bad" errors that you expect to encounter in every language.
+In particular, in the later chapters I won't be showing a lot of the random "I typed (copy-pasted) bad" errors that you expect to encounter in every language.
 This is a *guided tour* of having the compiler scream at us.